Protecting data with the use of dynamic scopes

 Or select Skip to omit this step and proceed to the list of scopes with your new scope already included.

-In the workspace, go to Applications > Clients.
+In the workspace, select Applications from the sidebar.

-In the Clients view, select an application that you want to enable the scope for.
+In the Applications view, select an application that you want to enable the scope for.

 In your application view, select the Scopes tab.

-In the Scopes tab, select the service that you want to configure and enable your new dynamic scope using the toggle switch.
+In the Scopes tab, select the service that you want to configure (1) and enable your new dynamic scope using the toggle switch (2).

 Check if it works

 Make sure that your application has a dynamic scope (for example,

 Make your application request a specific instance of your dynamic scope, for example

 The consent page opens and shows the application requesting access to dynamic scope